ATL64/Create-story-plots-with-language-models/README.md

 The goal of this script is to write a plot story using an initial idea given by the user.
 In the example we include in the repo, under ```first_synopsis.txt```, we provide a short idea about a character that is cryopreserved and wakes up in the future.
-The program takes it from there.
+The program takes it from there to expand it.

 ## How to run